raspberrypilearning/editor-rocket-launch/en/step_2.md

 ### Tip

-Click on the image icon to the left to view the image gallery.

-If you want to use a different planet image, change `planet.png` in the code to a different filename, for example, `orange_planet.png`.

-The line of code `from p5 import *` gives you global `width` and `height` variables based on the size of the screen.
+The x coordinate for the planet is `screen_size/2` to make the centre half way across the black square, horizontally.

+The y coordinate for the planet is `screen_size` to make the planet's centre right at the bottom of the black square.

 </div>